Anegin24/Kraken2/README.md

       This command generate a "taxonomy" folder.

 2. Contruct the library

+      Method 1: Using ncbi dataset https://www.ncbi.nlm.nih.gov/datasets/docs/v2/how-tos/genomes/download-genome/

+            Install using conda:

+            The NCBI Datasets CLI tools are available as a conda package that includes both datasets and dataformat.

+            First, create a conda environment:
+            ```bash
+            conda create -n ncbi_datasets
+            ```

+            Then, activate your new environment:
+            ```bash
+            conda activate ncbi_datasets
+            ```

+            Finally, install the datasets conda package:
+            ```bash
+            conda install -c conda-forge ncbi-datasets-cli
+            ```

-      Collect fasta file from ncbi or other source put them on "refseq" folder.
+      Method 2: With custom sequence or which doesn't have ref sequence, collect fasta file from ncbi or other source put them on "refseq" folder.
 Then run add library command:

       Unzip file
       ```bash